 “If you hear a voice within you say ‘you cannot paint,’ then by all means paint, and that voice will be silenced.”Vincent van Gogh

-You might be starting to sense a theme from some of these great quotes now.
+Comment: You might be starting to sense a theme from some of these great quotes now.
 Doing and thinking are not the same.
-Focus more on the doing and less on the thinking.
-Would you rather be the best thinker of doer in your sport or performance area?
+Focus more on doing and less on thinking.
+Would you rather be the best thinker of the doer in your sport or performance area?

 “Confidence is a habit that can be developed by acting as if you already had the confidence you desire to have.”Brian Tracy